-I use Microlab 6C as my PC speakers.
+I use Microlab 6C as my desktop PC speakers.
 Despite low price, they look and sound nice.
-However, they draw a lot of power on standby (over 8 watts) so I prefer to disconnect them physically from mains when I turn the PC off.
+However, they draw a lot of power on standby (over 8 watts) so I’d prefer to disconnect them physically from mains when I turn the PC off.

-After I turn them back up, they stay on standby (--
+Unfortunately, after I turn them back on, they stay on standby (--

 on the display).
-Each time I have to manually press buttons on the remote to turn them up and select appropriate input.
+Each time, I have to manually press buttons on the remote to turn them back on and select the appropriate input.
 This is quite irritating.
-I want them to be ready to play sound from PC input from the start.
+I want them to be ready to play sound from the PC

-The idea is to connect a microcontroller to the IR receiver inside the case and simulate signal from it.
-All integrated IR receivers (like TSOP1838 etc) have open-drain output, so there’s no problem with connecting additional MCU - all devices drive the bus down.
+The idea is to connect a microcontroller to the infrared receiver inside the enclosure and simulate an incoming IR command.
+All integrated IR receivers (like TSOP1838 etc.) have open-drain outputs, so there’s no problem with connecting an additional MCU - both devices on the line simply drive it down to the ground.

 IR protocol

-I opened the speaker and looked for the IR receiver connection.
-Fortunately, the receiver has separate three-wire cable.
-Using an oscilloscope, I identified the lines in the cable.
-Each line is marked by distinctively:
+I opened the enclosure and checked how the IR receiver is connected internally.
+Fortunately, it was connected to the main board by a three-wire cable.
+Using an oscilloscope, I identified the signals in the cable.
+Each line was distinctly marked:

 - - -